Middle Korean

-Middle Korean is the period in the history of the Korean language succeeding Old Korean and yielding in 1600 to the Modern period.
+Middle Korean is the period in the history of the Korean language succeeding Old Korean and yielding to Early Modern Korean in the late 16th century.

-The boundary between the Old and Middle periods is traditionally identified with the establishment of Goryeo in 918, but some scholars have argued for the time of the Mongol invasions of Korea (mid-13th century).
-Middle Korean is often divided into Early and Late periods corresponding to Goryeo (until 1392) and Joseon respectively.
-It is difficult to extract linguistic information from texts of the Early period, which are written using adaptations of Chinese characters.
+The boundary between the Old and Middle periods is traditionally identified with the establishment of Goryeo in 918 and the associated transition of the prestige dialect from the Southeast to the center of the peninsula, but some scholars have argued for the Mongol invasions of Korea in the mid-13th century.
+Middle Korean is divided into Early and Late periods corresponding to Goryeo (until 1392) and Joseon respectively.

+It is difficult to extract linguistic information from texts of the Early period, which are written with Chinese characters (called Hanja in Korean).
 The situation was transformed in 1446 by the introduction of the Hangul alphabet, so that Late Middle Korean provides the pivotal data for the history of Korean.